NIEM/NIEM-Training/Master NIEM Document/Master NIEM Training Document.md

 ```
 Note the `@id` that links to an identical `@id` in the nc:Person object.

-**For a more complicated example, we can create the `ext:PrivacyCode` element along with a `ext:PrivacyMetadata` to hold it.**
+For a more complicated example, we can create the `ext:PrivacyCode` element along with a `ext:PrivacyMetadata` to hold it.

-**The actual codes are defined in the simple type, `ext:PrivacyCodeSimpleType`.
+The actual codes are defined in the simple type, `ext:PrivacyCodeSimpleType`.
 Each `enumeration` defines a code.
-The `documentation` tags provide a longer text description of the code.**
+The `documentation` tags provide a longer text description of the code:

 ```xml
 <xs:simpleType name="PrivacyCodeSimpleType">